masiliunas/masiliunas.github.io/_pages/about.md

 - Theory-driven research questions:
   -  Why don't people behave as predicted by Nash equilibrium?
 How can we model such boundedly-rational decision-making process?
 How can we design games to help people make better decisions?
-  -  If there are multiple equilibria (conventions), how can a group move from a bad equilibrium to a better one, and how to design the game to facilitate such efficiency-enhancing transitions?
+  -  If there are multiple equilibria (conventions), how can a group move from a bad equilibrium to a better one?
+How to design games to facilitate such efficiency-enhancing transitions?

 - Policy-driven research questions:
   - Are concentrated markets more collusive, and why?